We are creating stronger, more resilient cocoa farming communities by investing in the wellbeing and progress of farming families.

 How are we achieving our goal?

-Together with our partners, we are implementing community-driven initiatives to help prevent child labor while also enhancing women’s economic opportunities, increasing access to education, and improving health and nutrition.
-To this end, we work with local leaders to conduct Community Needs Assessments (CNAs) and then develop tailored Community Action Plans (CAPs) to accelerate community wellbeing.
+Together with our partners, we are implementing community-driven initiatives to help prevent child labor while also enhancing women’s and youth economic opportunities, increasing access to quality education, and improving health and nutrition.
+To this end, we work with local leaders to conduct Community Needs Assessments and then develop tailored Community Action Plans to accelerate community wellbeing.

 Our efforts focus on implementing context-specific programs in the following areas: